1 John 2:12-14 Three Stages of Christian Maturity

 Securing trust in the Lord

 Children are unstable and need security.
-John writes about them and the other two groups at two different times.
+John writes about them and the other two groups at different times.
 I quote from the NASB version.

 “I am writing to you, little children, because your sins are forgiven you for His name’s sake” (12).